 - Are we really just a spec in the fabric of space-time?

 - Does Earth not have a roof protecting us?

 - What will be our fate as galaxies drift far apart, and all energy is lost in the vacuum of space?

-- What else is out there that we have yet to discover?
+- What else is out there, which we have yet to discover?

 - How are we so insignificant, yet significant at the same time?

-These are all thought-provoking questions that give you an unparalleled life perspective.
-They humble you, showing you how little we know.
+These are all thought-provoking questions, which give you an unparalleled life perspective.
+They humble you, while showing you how little we know.

-Quickly, the stress from the parking ticket doesn’t seem so important anymore.
+Quickly, the stress from the morning parking ticket, doesn’t seem so important anymore…

 Made from stardust

 We’re made from stars.
 Yes, the glowing objects, which float in the night sky, made us.

 Important Note: the death of stars produces heavy elements.
 Then when the stars go through such phases as a supernova, these elements fire out into deep space.
 While some elements come together and form planets like Earth, and spawn humans.